The-Misplay/legalese/README.md

 ## Attribution

 These files are modified from the [open-sourced legal documents by Automattic](https://github.com/Automattic/legalmattic) (of WordPress.com), shared under the same Creative Commons license.

+## Disclaimer

+This is not legal advice.
+Before you use these documents (as-is or with modifications), please consult your lawyer.